By Kathleen Regan, ND

 • some forms of cancer

 In naturopathic medicine, blood sugar testing is considered a basic health screening tool rather than just a tool for diagnosing diabetes.
-Diabetes doesn’t typically happen over night and the signs can often be read in your lab work years earlier!
+Diabetes doesn’t typically happen overnight and the signs can often be read in your lab work years earlier!
 Detecting these changes earlier makes it much easier to treat with basic diet and lifestyle changes.
+By undergoing a comprehensive insulin resistance test, you can gain valuable insights into your metabolic health and take proactive measures to prevent or manage related complications, such as difficulty losing weight, fatigue after meals, sugar cravings, hormone imbalances, and increased inflammation.

 References: